grah3367/RPGame/res/readme.txt

-This is the RESsources dir
+This is the resources dir
 images, sounds etc go here.